U.S., Russia prisoner swap secures release of Evan Gershkovich, Paul Whelan and others

 Soon after American WNBA star Brittney Griner was released in exchange for convicted arms dealer Viktor Bout in December of 2022, Secretary of State Antony Blinken directed teams at the State Department to make an offer for Whelan, which the Russians rejected at the time.

 In the months that followed, at the urging of national security advisor Jake Sullivan, U.S. negotiators raised Krasikov with German interlocutors as part of a burgeoning new proposal to Russia, but made little headway.
-Russia had long sought the repatriation of Krasikov, a convicted murderer with ties to Russian intelligence, but the German government was reluctant to let him out of prison.
+Russia had long sought the repatriation of Krasikov, a convicted murderer with ties to Russian intelligence.

 "He was certainly the biggest fish the Russians wanted back," a senior U.S. official said about Krasikov.
 "This is a bad dude and a member of the Russian intelligence service."